Background of the museum

-The building seen above was for many years the local National Westminster Bank situated in Ripley High Street near the entrance to the Green.
-Following its closure it was given to Send and Ripley History Society subject to its removal from the site.
+Send & Ripley museum is an Arts Council England Accredited Museum – possibly the smallest in the country.
+The building was for many years the local National Westminster Bank situated in Ripley High Street near the entrance to the Green.
+Following its closure it was given to Send & Ripley History Society subject to its removal from the site.

-Under the direction of John Slatford ably assisted by Derek Bromley, Ted Goldup, and many others this was achieved and moved in one piece to its present position near Ripley Village Hall on 25/26th April 1992.
-Following a period of minor repairs and redecoration, the Send and Ripley History Society Museum, was officially declared open on Saturday afternoon, 25th September 1993 by Lord Forte of Ripley.
+Under the direction of a team of volunteers the building was moved in one piece to its present position near Ripley Village Hall on 25/26th April 1992.
+Following a period of minor repairs and redecoration, the Send & Ripley History Society Museum was officially declared open on Saturday afternoon, 25th September 1993 by Lord Forte of Ripley.

 Location